 An extended warranty can also be called a service agreement, maintenance agreement or service contract.
 An extended warranty may be sold at the dealership when buying a new car or post purchase as an aftermarket offering.
 Extended warranties will cost extra and often paid up front or financed along with your vehicle.
 Like the other options, there are terms and conditions that spell out items covered and those excluded.
 Most extended warranties are offered for a set amount of years and usually applies to parts and labor.
-Important Note: Extended warranties, service contracts are not an insurance product.
+Important Note: Extended warranties, commonly referred to as service contracts, are not an insurance product.

 What is Mechanical Breakdown Insurance?

 MBI covers major failures that can occur during the ownership of your vehicle.
 These are failures that would be unrelated to an accident and often involve an unexpected breakdown or failure.
 Whether it is bad brakes, transmission issues or electrical system or any other major vehicle system malfunctions, MBI will cover the repairs and labor cost to get your car fixed.
 MBI does not cover damage caused by a driver or repair damage from an accident or wear and tear.
 Important Note: Due to the nature of MBI and it only being offered through an insurance company, it is regulated by the insurance industry for standards and claims.

 MBI vs. Extended Warranty